whiteinge/eseth/2008/pimping-pythonrc.md

 Now you can type in the first few characters of a previous command, hit your `history-search-backward` key and, voila, you get the full command.
-You can also search your history for a pattern using the normal keys for that \-- for vi-mode hit `esc` to get in Normal mode then press `?` followed by the search term.
-(I don\'t know the search command for the regular Emacs shell mode.)
+You can also search your history for a pattern using the normal keys for that -- for vi-mode hit `esc` to get in Normal mode then press `?` followed by the search term.
+(I don't know the search command for the regular Emacs shell mode.)

 A very cool thing about the